massimilianodelliubaldini/ac7-ultrawide/README.md

 5. Unpacks 3Dmigoto into the game directory.
 6. Modifies the shader files for the correct position and resolution.

+WARNING:

+Due to the fact that this mod makes direct modification to the game executable, the game's new anticheat system may flag you and get you permanently banned from online play.
+This developer holds no responsibility if this happens to you!

 Prerequisites:

 1. [Python 3.5 or newer](https://www.python.org/downloads/) (Make sure you allow it to modify your Windows PATH environment variable upon installation)